Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by PEFC.
+Additional points have been awarded according to the percent of company landbank certified by PEFC.
+The company also reports implementing an Integrated Pest Management (IPM) approach and reducing pesticide use to manage pests in Eucalyptus plantations.

 • Y